 Enjoy guided outings and evening lectures with guest ornithologists during bird migration season on Little St. Simons Island.
 This is a great opportunity for beginner and advanced birders to see migrants and residents in their natural habitats.

 All-inclusive rates cover guided tours, nightly presentations, all meals, use of island equipment, and boat rides to and from the island.
-Please call 888-733-5774 for rate details and availability.
+Please call 888-733-5774 for rates and availability.

 Little St. Simons Island partners with many state, Federal and non- governmental organizations to conduct valuable research on the bird species on the Island–including many threatened and endangered species.
 Little St. Simons Island’s birding research partners include: